 Concept art shows Galaxy’s Edge as a collection of squat, sand-colored buildings set amid rock outcroppings and surrounded by a green forest punctuated with tall rock formations (hence “Black Spire”).
 That art also shows many walk-around characters and droids similar to those from the films.
 We expect both to be integral parts of the experience.

 That doesn’t sound like much, does it?
 Patience you must have, young Padawan.
 For one thing, you’ll supposedly be able to make choices while flying the Millenium Falcon, much like playing a traditional video game, that can result in failure or success.
 How you fare with that piloting will have consequences for the rest of your day in Galaxy’s Edge.
 Do a good job, and word of your skill will spread quickly among the villagers.
 Get caught by the Empire, or lose your cargo, and maybe those bounty hunters will already know who you are.
-In view to do so you must download and opt into tracking on the Play Disney Parks app.
+For the full experience, you must download and opt into tracking on the Play Disney Parks app.

 The Technology Providing custom game-play on the Millenium Falcon would be groundbreaking by itself.
 Tying that ride’s outcome back to you is almost certainly going to happen through Disney’s MagicBands RFID technology, which nearby Disney characters will be able to read through sensors.
 The ability to be recognized and remembered by theme park characters is another giant leap forward in theme park innovation.